jwdeveloper/FluentCommands/readme.md

 # Introduction
 A Spigot/Paper library dedicated for simple adding commands to your plugin.

+See the  [documentation](https://discord.gg/2hu6fPPeF7) to see more advanced examples!

 Join the support [discord](https://discord.gg/2hu6fPPeF7) and visit the `#programming` channel for questions, contributions and ideas.
 Feel free to make pull requests with missing/new features, fixes, etc

 ## Getting started